fangdai-dear/QuasiParetoImprovement/readme.md

 │      ISIC_2019_Training_sex.csv
 │      ISIC_2019_valid.csv
 ```
+# Citing
-# If you use our code in your research, please consider citing with the following BibTex.
+If you use our code in your research, please consider citing with the following BibTex.
 ```text
 @article{yao2024enhancing,
   title={Enhancing the fairness of AI prediction models by Quasi-Pareto improvement among heterogeneous thyroid nodule population},